IdentityServer/IdentityServer4.Quickstart.UI/README.md

 }
 ```

-**Note** for Google authentication you need to register your local quickstart identityserver using thir developer [console](https://console.developers.google.com).
+**Note** for Google authentication you need to register your local quickstart identityserver using the Google developer [console](https://console.developers.google.com).
 As a redirect URL use the URL of your local identityserver and add `/signin-google`.